Best TV Buying Guide: Welcome to What Hi-Fi?'s round-up of the best TVs you can buy in 2022.

 But we can’t all afford to go big and go super-premium.
 Your budget might stretch to a 65-inch TV, but perhaps not a 65-inch OLED or flagship QLED.
 If that’s the case, the Sony XR-65X90J (or near-identical XR-65X94J) could be just what you’re looking for thanks to its heady mix of fancy features, perfectly-pitched picture performance and a mid-range price tag.

-While you could buy a 55-inch OLED for around £1500, it’s perfectly reasonable to instead choose to go for a TV that’s a little less premium but a full 10 inches bigger.
+While you could buy a 55-inch OLED for similar money, it’s perfectly reasonable to instead choose to go for a TV that’s a little less premium but a full 10 inches bigger.
 If that’s the choice you make, the X90J (or X94J) absolutely demands your attention.

 Read the full Sony XR-65X90J review